open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 ## The experiment

 The experiment that you will create is a gaze-cuing paradigm, as introduced by [Friesen and Kingstone (1998)][references].
 A face is presented in the center of the screen (%FigGazeCuing).
 This face looks either to the right or to the left.
 A target letter (an 'F' or an 'H') is presented to the left or right of the face.
 A distractor stimulus (the letter 'X') is presented on the other side of the face.
 The task is to indicate as quickly as possible whether the target letter is an 'F' or an 'H'.
 In the congruent condition, the face looks at the target.
 In the incongruent condition, the face looks at the distractor.
 As you may have guessed, the typical finding is that you are faster in the congruent condition, compared to to the incongruent condition, even though the direction of gaze is not predictive of the target location.
-This shows that our attention is automatically guided by other people's gaze, even in situation where this doesn't serve any purpose (and even when the face is just a smiley!).
+This shows that our attention is automatically guided by other people's gaze, even in situations where this doesn't serve any purpose (and even when the face is just a smiley!).
 Of course, following other people's gaze is generally not useless at all, so this is actually a good strategy.

 The experiment will consist of a practice and an experimental phase.
 We will present visual feedback after every block of trials and play a sound after every incorrect response.

 ## Step 1: Create the main sequence

 The 'Get started' tab is the first thing that you see when you start OpenSesame (%FigGetStarted).
 The box labeled 'New' contains a list of available templates, which provide convenient starting points for creating experiments.
-The box labeled 'Recent' shows a list of recently opened experiments, and is empty if you start OpenSesame for the first time.
+After you saved your experiment the first time, you will see another box labeled 'Recent' that shows a list of recently opened experiments, every time you start OpenSesame.

 %--
 figure:
  id: FigGetStarted
  source: get-started.png
- caption: "The 'Get started' dialog on OpenSesame start-up."
+ caption: "The 'Get started' dialog on OpenSesame start-up.
+The box labeled ‘Recent’ is empty if you start OpenSesame for the first time."
 --%

 Double-click on 'Default template', to start with a minimal experimental template.
 Save the experiment right away as `gaze_cuing.opensesame`.